IkanyengAdams/CDV01_Career_Goals_Reflection_IKAADA488_BCL2401_Group_1B_IkanyengAdams/README.md

 1. **Skills Analysis**:

     - I have a good understanding of HTML, CSS and Tailwind CSS.
 I make sure to use them for coding practices daily and everyday I learn something new.

     - I need to improve on my typing skills because in my opinion fast-typing is essential in the field of Software Engineering and I also need to master my JavaScript language.

 2. **Interests and Values**:

     - I believe that I write clean code with correct indentation.
 I enjoy creating responnsive and user-friendly web applications for practice.

     - Mutual respect is fundamental.
 I believe in treating colleague, clients with respect.
       Also open communication and teamwork

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

     - Web developing and Mobile app developing
+    -
     - Honestly I want to work as a full stack developer, I want to experience back-end and front-end

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.

     - Identify any gaps or areas for further exploration.

 ### Part 3: SMART Career Goals

-1. **Short-term Goals** (Next 1-2 years):Obtain my certificate in Developing and starting my job in the world of Software Engineering.
+1. **Short-term Goals** Obtain my certificate in Developing and starting my job in the world of Software Engineering.

     - I want to become a full stack Engineer; firstly I have to master languages like JavaScript, React.js Python and React.
 I want my goal to be achieved in a period of a year, to attain my goal I have create real-world projects for more practice.
     -
     - Explain the rationale behind each goal.
-2. **Long-term Goals** (3-5 years and beyond):

-    - Outline your long-term career aspirations.
+2. **Long-term Goals** (3-5 years and beyond): I want to expose myself to diffent programming languages, I also want to get in the field of networking and master it because I once did this Cisco course and it was very interesting.

+    - I have a hobby that I really enjoy which is football, I want to persue it as something I do with my free time.

     - Describe how these align with your interests and skills.

 ### Part 4: Action Plan